Nutella French Toast – An Easy But Indulgent Breakfast

 Whilst we were away in the New Forest last month, I was given the remainder of a bag of wholemeal sliced bread to take home.
 This is not something I would normally buy as I make my own bread, so I was keen to use it up quickly.
 I also had some ancient Nutella that has been sitting in a jar since I don’t know when and I thought it was time to remove it and make a bit more room in my overcrowded cupboard.

-Why not kill two birds with one stone?
+Why not kill two birds with one stone and use up those annoying leftovers?
 The solution: an indulgent breakfast of French toast.

 Tea Time Treats, hosted by Karen of Lavender and Lovage and Janie over at The Hedge Combers, is all about toast this month, so my very moreish Nutella French Toast is winging its way in that direction.